YaoChengLab/StomaVision/TRAIN.md

 - `train.sh`: This is a script to train from a pretrained model `model/yolov7-seg.pt` using **single** and **multiple** GPUs.
 - `train-seq.sh` This is a script to train from a pretrained model `model/yolov7-seg.pt` with different 1) data-augmentation strategies and 2) batch sizes using **single** and **multiple** GPUs.
-- `train-x-seq.sh` This is a script to fraom from a pretrained model `model/yolov7x-seg.pt` with different 1) data-augmentation strategies and 2) batch sizes using **single** and **multiple** GPUs.
+- `train-x-seq.sh` This is a script to train from a pretrained model `model/yolov7x-seg.pt` with different 1) data-augmentation strategies and 2) batch sizes using **single** and **multiple** GPUs.

 > **NOTE**
-> We observed that Yolov7 employs intense data augmentation strategy to inhance model generality.
+> We observed that Yolov7 employs intense data augmentation strategy to enhance model generality.
 However, this strategy also results in significant data and annotation fragmentation, causing **out of memory error** during training.
-When enounter this error, we highly recommend users to check the number and the correctness of annotations per image using the `util/draw-mask.ipynb` script.
+When encountering this error, we highly recommend users to check the number and the correctness of annotations per image using the `util/draw-mask.ipynb` script.

-The outputs will be stored under `/seg/runs/train-seg/`, where `/weights/best.pt` is the model yields the best performance, `/weight/last.pt` is the model generated in the last training iteration.
+The outputs will be stored under `/seg/runs/train-seg/`, where `/weights/best.pt` is the model yields the best performance, `/weights/last.pt` is the model generated in the last training iteration.

 ## Step 7.
 Validation (Evaluation)